jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 Refresh your project's Coveralls page, and you will see code coverage data!

+Note the coverage percentage calculated by Coveralls sometimes disagrees with that calculated by `gocov report`.
+Afaik this has to do with how they count "meaningful" lines of code.

 {% img /images/go_ci/coveralls-first-build.png First build %}

 Click on the build number - in this case, "#1" - to explore coverage in the